8

 7

 Because the C8 was designed with electrification in mind, it hasn’t brought packaging compromises.
-Luggage space is effectively identical: Chevrolet quotes a 1.8-litre reduction in the volume of the compartment behind the engine.
-It even keeps the regular ’Vette’s dinky little 'frunk'.
+Luggage space is effectively identical: Chevrolet quotes a 1.8-litre reduction in the volume of the compartment behind the engine (just like in the Alpine A110 and Maserati MC20).

-The E-Ray does shares the same ergonomic frustrations as the regular car, though, including a high seating position and the ridge of tiny, hard-to-see buttons that separates driver and passenger.
+The E-Ray does shares the same ergonomic frustrations as the regular car, though, including a high seating position and the ridge of tiny, hard-to-see buttons that separates driver and passenger (something the US-spec cabin update has done away with).
+Equally, those who prefer their climate controls to be via physical buttons and switches will prefer the pre-update design.

 ENGINES & PERFORMANCE